-There is no grace period for transition; even though the successful candidate is officially only the governor-elect, his or her governorship has already begun.
-The newly elected governor's decisions will be seen as his or her own; the governor-elect's words and actions will be scrutinized closely not only by the press and the public, but also by an army of potential appointees, interested parties and state employees.
+There is no grace period for transition.
+The successful candidate is officially the governor-elect.
+Though the inauguration date may still be weeks away, his or her governorship has already begun.
+The newly elected governor's decisions will be seen as his or her own, and their words and actions will be scrutinized closely not only by the press and the public, but also by an army of potential appointees, interested parties and state employees.

 The early transition-from election to inauguration-can be viewed as a launching pad for a successful administration.
-By building a firm foundation during this period, the new governor will be much better prepared when the administration actually begins.
-It is during the early transition that many key actors get their first clear view of the style and substance of the new administration.
+By building a firm foundation during this period, the new governor will be more thoroughly prepared when the administration actually begins.
+It is during the early transition that many key interested parties get their first clear view of the style and substance of the new administration.